2023 Fulfillment by Amazon (FBA) Review: Costs & Features

 FBA Specialty Services

-Aside from the standard features of the fulfillment, warehousing, and distribution processes, FBA provides a host of advantages that can help your Amazon business succeed.
+Aside from the standard features of fulfillment, warehousing, and distribution, FBA provides a host of advantages that can help your Amazon business succeed.

 FBA’s specialty services include:

-One of the most popular features of FBA is the free two-day Prime shipping for Amazon Prime subscribers.
+One of the most popular features of FBA is the free Prime shipping for Amazon Prime subscribers.
 Some products are eligible for free shipping, even if a buyer isn’t a Prime member.
-However, it might take a little longer for the package to arrive for non-members.
+However, it might take longer for the package to arrive for non-members.

 The cost of outsourcing this level of service elsewhere would be astronomical.
 For each hired representative, call center outsourcing in the US can cost anywhere from $25 to $65 per hour.
 To have just one employee on call for these hours would cost thousands of dollars each month—and potentially hundreds of thousands each year.
 In that regard, FBA is incredibly cost-effective.

 FBA listings get a significant edge over non-FBA items in Amazon’s search engine algorithm.
-This leads to higher rankings for FBA products in Amazon’s product search results, leading to more sales.
+This leads to higher rankings for FBA products in Amazon’s product search results, helping achieve more sales.

 Another advantage is prioritization in Amazon’s Buy Box, which is the “Add to Cart” button on most product listings.
 When viewing a product sold by multiple sellers, hitting this button will add one chosen listing to the customer’s cart.